 Modifying Spousal Maintenance

 In Minnesota, a variety of situations can lead to modified spousal maintenance.
 Changing financial circumstances often prompt post-decree motions, particularly if the paying spouse suffers job loss.

 In 2016, the Cohabitation Alimony Reform Bill provided an easier path to modification for couples in which the maintenance recipient begins residing with another partner.
 If cohabitation can be proven, it may now be easier for the paying spouse to achieve maintenance reductions or termination of payments altogether.

 Post-decree motions can be time-consuming and difficult to obtain, but select circumstances call for modification.
 Before you embark on this process, think carefully about how it will impact your relationship with your ex and your children.
 Consult with an attorney to determine whether post-decree success is possible or worth pursuing.

-The Brown Law Offices, P.A. can assist you at every stage of the divorce process—including post-decree motions.
+The law firm of Barna, Guzy & Steffen, Ltd. can assist you at every stage of the divorce process—including post-decree motions.
 Get in touch today to learn more about the Minnesota law firm’s range of family services.